-The EPA also disagrees with commenters that the long-term liability provisions of WV Code Article 22-11B are inconsistent with the post-injection site care requirements of 40 CFR 146.93.
-The EPA conducted a line-by-line comparison of the site closure in 40 CFR 146.93 and WV CSR 47-13-13.9 and non-endangerment demonstration provisions at 40 CFR 146.93(b)(3) and WV CSR 47-13-13.9.2 and determined that the federal requirements are met.
-Further, nothing in West Virginia's UIC regulations or WV Code Article 22-11B allows site closure (i.e., for postinjection site care to cease) prior to a non-endangerment demonstration, which is a key element of the protectiveness of the Class VI requirements under SDWA authority.
+The EPA also disagrees with commenters that the long-term liability provisions of WV Code Article 22-11B are inconsistent with the PISC and site closure requirements of 40 CFR 146.93.

+The EPA conducted a line-by-line comparison of the PISC and site closure requirements in 40 CFR 146.93 and WV CSR 47-13-13.9 and non-endangerment demonstration provisions at 40 CFR 146.93(b)(3) and WV CSR 47-13-13.9.2 and determined that the federal requirements are met.
+Further, nothing in West Virginia's UIC regulations or WV Code Article 22-11B allows site closure (i.e., for post-injection site care to cease) prior to a non-endangerment demonstration, which is a key element of the protectiveness of the Class VI requirements under SDWA authority.